Do you have what it takes to become a travel photographer? Our team of experts share their tips and advice...

 Some libraries already have enough travel shots, but the big online stock libraries are always looking for fresh images, and want to offer as much as variety as possible.
 So, if you want to submit to a particular library, check you have a good range of high-quality images that are different from the library’s current selection (and as good as, or better!).
 Libraries will also take a cut of the money you make from selling your images, typically 50%.

-"See BAPLA [The British Association of Picture Libraries and Agencies] for relevant library requirements," says professional photographer Paul Harris.
-"And ensure you have used as many relevant keywords as possible to tag your photos."
+"Check out the The British Association of Picture Libraries and Agencies [BPLA] for relevant library requirements," says professional photographer Paul Harris.
+"And ensure you have used as many relevant keywords as possible to tag your photos," says Paul.

-Away from libraries, Paul Harris suggests thinking laterally about organisations to approach.
+Away from libraries, Paul suggests thinking laterally about organisations to approach.
 "Travel companies use photographers for their websites and brochures.
 But they don't even have to be travel-related companies.
-NGOs like OXFAM often use photographers to document their work.
+NGOs like Oxfam often use photographers to document their work.
 Some pay basic expenses and/or day rates."